Rice Owls football: Texas

 Rice and Texas have maintained a largely one-sided rivalry beginning in the early days of the Southwest Conference.
 Texas' 28 consecutive victories from 1966 to 1993 represents the sixth longest single-opponent winning streak in college football history.
 In 1994, in a nationally televised ESPN game, Rice scored a major upset win over Texas, but since then Texas has resumed series dominance.
-Despite the dissolution of the Southwest Conference, Texas and Rice still play on a "near annual" basis, allowing the Longhorns to keep a high profile in the state's largest city and the fourth largest city in the United States.
+Despite the dissolution of the Southwest Conference, Texas and Rice played on a "near annual" basis through much of Texas' Big 12 era, allowing the Longhorns to keep a high profile in the state's largest city and the fourth largest city in the United States.

-Texas leads the series 72–21–1 as of the conclusion of the 2017 season.
+Texas leads the series 75–21–1 as of the conclusion of the 2023 season.

 College Football Hall of Fame

 Eight former Rice players and coaches have been inducted in the College Football Hall of Fame.